Here is our guide to the best bedroom paint colors for walls & ceiling including a variety of design ideas and pictures.

 Blue in a room has been shown to lower the heart rate and may even reduce blood pressure.
 One important thing to note is painting your bedroom a light cerulean to cadet blue has been shown to help increase the resale value of your home when selling.

-Neutrals – including all browns, blacks, whites and anything in between Neutrals take up a bigger part of a color scheme than anything.
-When designs are getting out of hand with color, throwing in a neutral will bring any room back into its right space.
+Neutrals – Including all browns, blacks, whites, and anything in between, neutrals take up a bigger part of a color scheme than anything.
+When designs get out of hand with color, throwing in a neutral will bring any room back into its right space.

 Red – Red amps up the energy.
 Everything is on high alert and adds excitement as well as can stimulate conversation.